AquaticEcoDynamics/glm-py/docs/blog/posts/sparkling-lake-tutorial.md

 )
 ```

+This approach offers a number of advantages over editing a raw `.nml` file:

+- Explicit type hinting for parameter types
+- Native Python syntax
+- Error checking

-Alternatively, these attributes can also be passed to `NMLSetup` as a dictionary object:
+Alternatively, these parameters can also be defined in a dictionary and set as class attributes using the `set_attributes()` method:

 ```python
 glm_setup = nml.NMLGLMSetup()